How to Clone Hard Drive Using Command Prompt [Windows OS]

 The meaning of the above parameters:

-/s: copy directories and subdirectories except for empty ones.
-If you omit "/s", xcopy will work within a single directory.
+/s: Xcopy will copy directories and subdirectories except for empty ones, and if "/s" is omitted, it will work within a single directory.

 /e: copy all subdirectories, including the empty one.